b-zhao/ML_patent_study/docs/index.md

 ## Introduction/Background

 Analyzing intellectual property data using machine learning methods are gaining popularity in recent years.
-Trends and relationships in patent databases are mined and applied to knowledge management, technology management, economic value, and extraction and management of information [1].
+Trends and relationships in patent databases are mined and applied to knowledge management, technology management, economic development estimation, as well as extraction and management of information [1].

 Our objective is to build a model that will take in information of a patent (filing date, inventor’s country, team size, category, etc.), and predict its granting time.
-This model will complement Dr. Ramachandran’s study on grants delay’s effect on inventors’ motivations.
-Previous works [3][4] mainly used statistics and data science methods such as time series analysis, entity recognition, and relation extraction.
-We hope to analyze the pattern on the dataset and improve the prediction quality by applying deep neural networks.
+This model will complement Dr. Ramachandran’s study on how grants delays affect inventors’ motivations.
+Previous works [2][3] mainly used statistics and data science methods such as time series analysis, entity recognition, and relation extraction.
+We hope to analyze the pattern on the dataset, and then improve the prediction quality by applying deep neural networks.